AndreasAZiegler/AndreasAZiegler.github.io/supervision.md

 ### Scientific writing

 Your report will be an important part of your thesis.
 Don't start too late with writing.
 Experience shows that most people aren't able to write several pages of academic content per day.
-Another fact ist that like many other things, you will get better with writing with doing it.
+Another fact is that like many other things, you will get better with writing with doing it.
 We recommend you to take the weekly progress report as an opportunity to frequently write down, visualize and present your results, ideas and/or problems.
 You will anyway have to present it to us in some way and copying content from the weekly progress report over to your thesis is easier than writing it in your thesis from scratch.
 Depending on your topic, starting with your report four weeks before submission is a good point of time.
-You can start with the introducttion, related work and work in parallel on your experiments.
+You can start with the introduction, related work and work in parallel on your experiments.

 #### Some general scientific writing advice